IrishTechCommunity/irishtechcommunity.github.io/adminguide.md

 To disable a user's account:

-Visit the Team Members page at https://irishtechcommunity.slack.com/admin Click the â–¸ arrow next to the personâ€™s current team role.
+Visit the Team Members page at https://irishtechcommunity.slack.com/admin Click the arrow next to the persons current team role.
 Click Disable Account.

 For more info see: https://slack.zendesk.com/hc/en-us/articles/204475027-Managing-team-member-accounts